-To freeze salsa, place into a freezer-safe container and store in the freezer for up to 3 months.
+To freeze.
+Place into a freezer-safe container and store in the freezer for up to 3 months.
 To serve, allow to thaw in the refrigerator overnight, stir and serve.

 Here’s the Best Homemade Salsa recipe.
 Make it soon!
 You’ll love it!